Jack Kelly Jr. (rower)

-John Brenden "Jack" Kelly Jr. (May 24, 1927 – March 2, 1985), also known as Kell Kelly, was an American athlete, an accomplished rower, a four-time Olympian, and an Olympic medal winner.
+John Brendan Kelly Jr. (May 24, 1927 – March 2, 1985), also known as Kell Kelly, was an American athlete, a rower, and Olympic medalist.
 He was the son of triple Olympic gold medal winner Jack Kelly Sr., and the elder brother of the actress and Princess of Monaco, Grace Kelly.
 In 1947, Kelly was awarded the James E. Sullivan Award as the top amateur athlete in the United States.
-He served a brief tenure as president of the United States Olympic Committee.
+He had become president of the United States Olympic Committee shortly before his death.

 Kelly was also a politician, and served as an at-large member of the Philadelphia City Council.

 Early life and family

-Kelly was born in Philadelphia, Pennsylvania, the second child and only son of Margaret Katherine Majer and John Kelly Sr..
-His paternal grandparents were Irish immigrants, with his grandfather from County Mayo, Ireland.
+Kelly was born in Philadelphia, Pennsylvania, the second child and only son of Margaret Katherine Majer and John Kelly Sr. His paternal grandparents were Irish immigrants, with his grandfather from County Mayo, Ireland.
 John Sr. was the son of a farmer; he started his own bricklaying business, "Kelly for Brickwork", and became a multimillionaire.
 His mother's parents were German and emigrated to the United States.
 Before her marriage, his mother Margaret was a model and competitive swimmer.
 She converted from Protestantism to Roman Catholicism when she married.
 Kelly's uncle George Kelly was a Pulitzer Prize-winning playwright.